adityapentyala/CRUx-round-3-2022-23/TASK 2.md

   c.
 The task entails you tuning the hyperparameters of your layers, not the number of layers and the architecture.
 Tuning these as well will be treated as a bonus.

  ----------------------------------------------------------------------------------------------------------------
- _NOTE: Included copy of console output of test run 2 to visualize best network architectures and hyperparameters used._
+ _NOTE: Included PDF copy of console output of test run 2 to visualize best network architectures and hyperparameters used._

  Each generation of the algorithm consists of 12 individuals, of which 6 are selected as elites to populate the next generation.
 Final results of each test run compared with baseline model.
 All accuracies shown of test runs refer to